Flint River Gateway Trails

 Rendering - Flint River Trail

-• The trail network will incorporate trail segments already being planned by the Aerotropolis Alliance, the cities of East Point and College Park, and by Clayton County.
+The project would incorporate trail segments already being planned by the Aerotropolis Alliance, the cities of East Point and College Park, and by Clayton County.

 The Flint River Gateway Trails builds upon decades of planning and investments in the communities around Hartsfield-Jackson Atlanta International Airport.
 Twelve foundational, ARC-funded trail projects and plans, such as the Atlanta Regional Trail Vision, AeroATL Greenways Plan, East Point Multimodal Improvements and Tara Boulevard Pedestrian Safety Improvements serve as a catalyst to reconnect Atlanta’s southside communities.

-The federal grants also serve as a key mechanism to fulfill the vision of Finding the Flint, a community-led effort to restore the Upper Flint River, address stormwater and flooding issues, and reconnect neighborhoods through trails and parks.
+The project also serves as a key mechanism to fulfill the vision of Finding the Flint, a community-led effort to restore the Upper Flint River, address stormwater and flooding issues, and reconnect neighborhoods through trails and parks.
 The Flint River begins near the airport in East Point and flows for 344 miles to the Florida state line.

 The Flint River Gateway Trails has been supported by community partners that include The Conservation Fund, Finding the Flint, American Rivers, Aerotropolis Atlanta Alliance, Atlanta BeltLine, the Georgia Department of Transportation, and MARTA.